DOI10.47051/HNOL8421

 Etymology: The name Atractus, which is a latinization of the Greek word άτρακτος (=spindle),1012 probably refers to the fact that snakes of this genus have a uniform width throughout the body and a narrow tail, resembling an antique spindle used to spin fibers.
 The specific epithet paucidens comes from the Latin words paucus (=few) and dens (=tooth), and refers to the comparatively low number of maxillary teeth.13

 See it in the wild: Red-blotched Ground Snakes are unlikely to be seen more than once every few months at any given locality.
 The two areas having the greatest number of observations are the city Santo Domingo and the valley of the Río Cinto.
-The snakes may be located by scanning the forest floor and leaf-litter along trails at night or by looking under rocks and logs in pastures nearby forest border.
+The snakes may be located by scanning the forest floor and leaf-litter along trails at night or by looking under rocks and logs in pastures near forest borders.

 Acknowledgments: Special thanks to Lisa Brunetti and Matthijs Hollanders for their help in finding individuals of Atractus paucidens.
 This account was published with the support of Secretaría Nacional de Educación Superior Ciencia y Tecnología (programa INEDITA; project: Respuestas a la crisis de biodiversidad: la descripción de especies como herramienta de conservación; No 00110378), Programa de las Naciones Unidas (PNUD), and Universidad San Francisco de Quito (USFQ).